OptDev/local-data/README.md

 Now that you have a connection established, you can start to develop your connection.

 NOTE: If you plan to submit your work back into the public repository for others to use, please follow these guidelines.
 * Never include passwords or tokens in your js files and upload them to the repository.
-They should be configured in the Custom_Providers.yaml file by the user when necessary.
+They are requested from the user when they select *Configure Data Providers* in Optuma.
 * Create a folder under *Interfaces* with the name of the data source your work is for.
 * copy server.js into this new location
 * copy Custom_Providers.yaml into this location and fill with sample data that another user will update.
 Note: this file will not be used in this location, it is only there as a reference of how to access your system.
 While developing, you will need to edit the Custom_Providers.yaml file in the Optuma Documents location.